-The effect of Ang II itself and the effect of AT1 receptor inhibition are relatively well documented in resistant part (especially mesenteric bed) of the cardiovascular tree.
-Only very small attention was addressed to the effect of AT1 receptors blockade on the geometry and structure of conduit arteries in SHR.
-Moreover, data about the effect of AT1 receptor blockade from the prehypertensive period through adulthood on the geometry and structural composition of coronary arteries of SHR have not come to our attention.
+The effect of Ang II itself and the effect of AT_1 receptor inhibition are relatively well documented in the resistant part (especially mesenteric bed) of the vasculature.
+Only very small attention was addressed to the effect of AT_1 receptors blockade on the geometry and structure of conduit arteries in SHR.
+Moreover, data about the effect of AT_1 receptor blockade from the prehypertensive period through adulthood on the geometry and structural composition of coronary arteries of SHR have not been studied so far.

-The aim of our study was to evaluate whether losartan, an Ang II AT1 receptor antagonist, administered to both normotensive Wistar rats and SHR influences (i) blood pressure, (ii) heart weight/body weight ratio, (iii) geometry of coronary artery, and (iv) volume densities and cross sectional areas of respective parts of the coronary artery wall.
-Having in mind the fact that pathological changes evoked by hypertension are more difficult to be influenced when they become stabilized we administered losartan from the early prehypertensive period of ontogenic development through adulthood.
+The aim of our study was to evaluate whether losartan, an Ang II AT_1 receptor antagonist, administered to both normotensive Wistar rats and SHR influences i) blood pressure, ii) heart weight/body weight ratio, iii) geometry of coronary artery, and iv) volume densities and cross-sectional areas of respective parts of the coronary artery wall.
+Having in mind the fact that pathological changes evoked by hypertension are more difficult to be influenced when they become stabilized we administered losartan from the early prehypertensive period of ontogenic development until early adulthood.

-Material and methods
+Material and Methods

-All procedures and experimental protocoles were approved by the Ethical Committee for Experimental Work of the Institute of Normal and Pathological Physiology, Slovak Academy of Sciences, and conform to the European Convention on Animal Protection and Guidelines on Research Animal Use.
+All procedures and experimental protocols were approved by the Ethical Committee for Experimental Work of the Institute of Normal and Pathological Physiology, Slovak Academy of Sciences, and conform to the European Convention on Animal Protection and Guidelines on Research Animal Use.